 A good credit union marketing strategy brings all of the institution's marketing goals into one comprehensive marketing plan.

-This overall strategy should focus on the right mix of strategies and tactics to achieve profit, sustain business and help meet the credit union’s overall business goals.
+This overall plan should focus on the right mix of strategies and tactics to achieve profit, sustain business and help meet the credit union's overall business goals.

 If you need help deciding how much to allocate to the digital strategy, use this free calculator tool for an instant estimate of what your marketing budget should be based on a few factors.

-Below are the 4 credit union marketing strategies and how to take action with each one.
+Below are the four credit union marketing strategies and how to take action with each one.
 For more credit union marketing inspiration and practical advice, visit our Credit Union Marketing Resources page.

 1. Content Marketing Strategy

-When it comes to online marketing today, you really need a strong content marketing strategy in place.
+When it comes to online marketing today, you really need a strong content marketing strategy.

-Whether you budget for new content once-a-month or once every few days, having a strategy behind the content you publish is critical for good organic rankings and a positive user experience.
+Whether you budget for new content once-a-month or once every few days, having a plan behind the content you publish is critical for good organic rankings and a positive user experience.